HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 $ bin/console nflfastr-symfony:import:messenger:initialize-play-import
 ```

-This will create one ImportPlayRecordMessage for every CSV row in the configured queue.
+This will create one `{ImportPlayRecordMessage}` for every CSV row in the configured queue.

 You can append the years to be imported, separated by spaces, to only import selected years: